 In association with KENDAL MOUNTAIN FESTIVAL

-Cead Míle Fáilte to the Killarney Mountain Festival 2018, our inaugural festival, we are busy planning our 2019 event.
+Cead Míle Fáilte.
+Following on from the Killarney Mountain Festival 2018, our inaugural festival, we are busy planning our 2019 event.
 The idea to create this festival, to celebrate the very best of our wonderful surrounds, was born from a twinning initiative and we are delighted to host the festival in association with Kendal Mountain Festival.
 The 2018 festival excited and delighted outdoor enthusiasts from all over the world and we are planning an even bigger and better event for 2019.

-We are thrilled to present to you a programme of over forty outstanding events, running throughout the weekend, including outdoor adventure film, guest speakers, guided walks, park run, photography exhibits, children’s activities, Ireland’s highest climbing wall and an interactive exhibition with SARDA Search Dogs and Kerry Mountain Rescue Team.
+Killarney Mountain Festival 2018 presented a programme of over forty outstanding events, running throughout the weekend, including outdoor adventure film, guest speakers, guided walks, park run, photography exhibits, children’s activities, Ireland’s highest climbing wall and an interactive exhibition with SARDA Search Dogs and Kerry Mountain Rescue Team.
 Our programme of events for 2019 will incorporate all of the above and more, including a 10 mile run, pop up surprise events spread throughout the town and even more exhibits.
 Keep an eye on our Facebook page or here on our website, where we will announce events before tickets go on sale mid Summer.

 The main hub of the festival is Basecamp and we invite you to join us there each day.. sit, relax, have a drink, soak up the atmosphere.. check out our timetable for scheduled events and keep an eye on the blackboards for exciting pop-up events taking place each day at Basecamp…Friday and Saturday night, we will host live bands and it is a great place to mix and mingle with all the festival goers.